mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 in the validation set.

 I trained the model for 5 epochs using an Adams optimizer, which was probably more epochs than necessary, but I wanted to be sure the validation error was plateauing.
-I did make sure the validation error was not increasing for later epochs.
+As noted previously, I did make sure the validation error was not increasing for later epochs.